Guide to Transaction Matching

 Finally, integrate the matching processes into your month-end closing checklist to maintain consistency and continuous improvement.

-Trintech’s automated solution handles massive transaction volume and complex matches that far outpace any other transaction matching tools on the market, most which can only handle 1-to-1 matching.
-With support for 1‑to‑1, 1‑to‑many, many‑to‑1, and many‑to‑many rules natively, manual interventions can be all but phased out.
+Trintech’s automated solution handles high-volume transactions and complex matches that far outpace any other transaction matching tools on the market, most which can only handle 1-to-1 matching.
+With support for 1-to-1, 1-to-many, many-to-1, and many-to-many rules natively, manual interventions can be all but phased out.